Frequently Asked Questions

-Yes, IESE’s Customs Programs, which are consistently ranked best in the world by the Financial Times, are tailor-made to each company and organization.
+Yes, IESE’s Custom Programs, which are consistently ranked best in the world by the Financial Times, are tailor-made to each company and organization.
 IESE’s faculty works closely with you to design a powerful and transformative learning journey that aligns perfectly to your current reality and your future expectations.

 IESE’s PhD candidates are fully funded, meaning that they receive a fee waiver and a stipend, so that they can concentrate fully on their studies.

 IESE’s PhD program normally takes four to five years to complete.